developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/guide/setupAndroidStudioMac/index.md

 **Removing Wizard Core**
 1. Navigate to /Users/Shared directory.
-2. Remove Symbol EMDK for Android folder.
+2. Remove EMDK for Android folder.

 **Removing Wizard plug-in**
 1. Launch Finder and go to Applications (on the left side panel)